 There’s even an easy way to remember these tips…R.A.C.E.

 A simple and effective way to start looking at things differently is to notice the positive things that happen throughout your day.
 Right before bed take a few minutes to do a “recap” of your day.
 Play a movie in your mind from the moment you wake up until the moment you begin the exercise.
 Notice all the positive things that occurred-the yummy smell of your coffee as you get ready for work, the smile on a stranger’s face, the ease of your commute.
 Consciously look for the positive.

-Acknowledge and celebrate
+2. Acknowledge and celebrate

-- Anytime something positive happens, stop and acknowledge it.
+Anytime something positive happens, stop and acknowledge it.
 Celebrate it.
 Do the same thing with not-so-positive things.
 If something happens that throws you off, find the positive in it.
-This world if full of duality so if there’s something you perceive as negative, start turning things around and find the other side of the spectrum.
+This world is full of duality so if there’s something you perceive as negative, start turning things around and find the other side of the spectrum.

-Change your dialogue
+3. Change your dialogue

-- There’s a saying in the Hawaiian culture that when translated says, “In the word there is life, and in the word there is death.”
+There’s a saying in the Hawaiian culture that when translated says, “In the word there is life, and in the word there is death.”
 The words we use have energy and vibration that help us create our reality.
 If you are seeing nothing but negativity, try speaking in a more positive way and see what happens.

-- There really is no such thing as failure if you really think about it.
-When you take what happens as feedback, you can course correct so the perceived “failure” becomes a great learning so you can grow.
+There really is no such thing as failure if you really think about it.
+When you take what happens as feedback, you can course-correct so the perceived “failure” becomes a great learning so you can grow.

 Now that you know how to change from a fixed mindset to one where you’ll learn and grow, you’ll be able to create the life you’ve always wanted.
 Cultivating a growth mindset vs fixed mindset makes all the difference.
 You’ll create a life abundantly filled with joy and purpose, whatever those look like for you.